-For projects in category 2c, electrifying 30 apartments or fewer, Con Edison will calculate savings using a deemed savings approach to be added to the TRM by April 1, 2023.
+For projects in category 2c, electrifying 30 apartments or fewer, Con Edison will calculate savings using a deemed savings approach to be added to the TRM in, 2023.

 For projects in category 2c electrifying between 30 and 50 apartments, Con Edison will use the savings calculations prescribed in the TRM.